oxcafedead/barcode-reader-emulator/index.md

-A simple desktop app.
-Behaves like a real barcode reader device, but doesn't require buying anything ☺️\
-Triggers a barcode 'reading' event after pressing some hotkey (you configure preferred hotkey yourself).
+A standalone Windows desktop app.
+Emulates a barcode reader device (which behaves like a keyboard).
+Triggers barcode 'reading' with a hotkey event which can be configured.

 ## Usage